NervanaSystems/he-transformer/README.md

 Additionally, we integrate with the [**Intel® nGraph™ Compiler and runtime engine for TensorFlow**](https://github.com/tensorflow/ngraph-bridge) to allow users to run inference on trained neural networks through Tensorflow.

 ## Examples
-The [examples](https://github.com/NervanaSystems/he-transformer/tree/master/examples) directory contains a deep learning example which depends on the [**Intel® nGraph™ Compiler and runtime engine for TensorFlow**](https://github.com/tensorflow/ngraph-bridge).
+The [examples](https://github.com/NervanaSystems/he-transformer/tree/master/examples) folder contains a deep learning example which depends on the [**Intel® nGraph™ Compiler and runtime engine for TensorFlow**](https://github.com/tensorflow/ngraph-bridge).

 ## Building HE Transformer